-We're upgrading one of the North West's busiest routes to prepare for faster trains with more space for passengers
+Upgrading one of the North West's busiest routes to prepare for faster trains with more space for passengers.

-We're grateful to residents and passengers for their ongoing patience while we build a better railway in the north west.
-A huge amount of work has already been carried out on the route between Manchester and Preston - to date, over 20 bridges have been reconstructed to make space for new overhead equipment that is now being installed to support the introduction of better trains.
+We're grateful to residents and passengers for their ongoing patience while we build a better railway in the North west.
+A huge amount of work has been carried out on the route between Manchester and Preston - to date, over 20 bridges have been reconstructed to make space for new overhead equipment.

 Work to install all 1,659 foundations has now been completed, and the remaining steel masts and wiring have been installed to allow more modern electric trains to run.

 Completing the finishing touches between Manchester and Preston